 Top Questions Restaurant Buyers Ask

-There are any number of questions a restaurant buyer may want to ask.
+There is any number of questions a restaurant buyer may want to ask.
 Check the video below.
 These 10 questions will help get you prepared.

-Jon Hunt, an experienced business broker in Florida, addresses the top 10 questions restaurant buyers may ask from the owner.
+Jon Hunt, an experienced business broker in Florida, addresses the top 10 questions restaurant buyers may askthe owner.